TwinLizzie/NGnoidTV/NGNUITY.md

 ### Creating a viable alternative to Communism and PieInTheSkyism

+What do I think of other Marxists?
+Better yet - what do I think about the Venus project?
 We pretty much want the same things, and would be happy to work together given the opportunity.

 The key difference is that the NGnuity: Renaissance seeks to start work on expediting the Singularity [immediately] and with no excuse.
 We're more focused on practicality; taking advantage of the tools that we have right now at our disposal in order to lay down the building blocks for a post-scarcity civilization.